Title: Oshkigin (New Growth)

 > Click here to view a sterling silver version of the above wedding ring set.

 N.B.
-Prices are indicative and depend on ring sizes, the current gold and diamond prices, and the current rates of exchange.
-Please note that persons who hold a Canadian First Nations status card and live and work on their reserve are generally tax exempt.
+Prices are indicative and depend on ring sizes, the current gold and diamond prices, and the current EURO/DOLLAR exchange rates.
+Please note that persons holding a Canadian First Nations status card and living and working on their reserve are generally tax exempt.

 Dream of a white-headed eagle